JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 <div class="h3-box" markdown="1">

-The Medical Chatbot is equipped with three dynamic tools, each tailored to meet different information needs and research requirements.
-These tools are `MedResearch`, `Web Search`, `NLP Tools`, and `John's Memory`, collectively providing a comprehensive solution for a wide range of queries.
+The Medical Chatbot is equipped with dynamic tools, each tailored to meet different information needs and research requirements.
+These tools are `MedResearch`, `Web Search`, `Medical Agents`, and `John's Memory`, collectively providing a comprehensive solution for a wide range of queries.

 ## MedResearch: Your Gateway to Academic Medical Research